NRL legend Andrew 'Joey' Johns slams insurance claims from Manly experts that he 'introduced gambling culture to the club'

 Lowestoft gambling addict imprisoned for six months for running V Celebration ticket scams

-Jodie Gayet, 26, promoted tickets she did not have for the 2015 V Festival kept in Chelmsford and Staffordshire on the Gumtree gambling site and supported the deception by changing an old Ticketmaster email making it look like she had the tickets, Ipswich Crown Court heard.
+Jodie Gayet, 26, promoted tickets for Sakong she did not have for the 2015 V Festival kept in Chelmsford and Staffordshire on the Gumtree gambling site and supported the deception by changing an old Ticketmaster email making it look like she had the tickets, Ipswich Crown Court heard.

 Gayet, of Elmore Road Gardens, Lowestoft, was provided a 12-month prison sentence, suspended for 2 years, in 2014 after she admitted 2 offences of fraud in relation to selling fake celebration tickets and dishonestly using someone else s name to open a brochure account to purchase toys.